 - to interact with others in a cooperative and constructive manner - to identify and fill knowledge gaps related to theories of the lexicon - to use IT applications English Linguistics: Upon successful completion of the course unit, students are able to: Syntax 1.
 Explain basic-level syntactic terms, themes and tools from generative syntax.
 2. Apply basic-level generative syntactic theory to analyze the structure of English sentences.
 LET027B05 3.
 Participate in linguistic debate with peers, by convincingly discussing and presenting syntactic analyses.
-After successful completion of this module, students will be able to: - Demonstrate knowledge of a range of literary texts associated with the modernist period; - Demonstrate knowledge of the cultural contexts in which these texts were composed, published and consumed; Broken Images: - Locate, process, and analyse information from a variety of sources; Anglophone - Engage in abstract and analytical thinking, and in the synthesis of ideas; LEL018B05 Modernism - Clearly demonstrate independent critical thought.
-After successful completion of this module, students will be able to: - Demonstrate knowledge of a range of literary texts associated with ideas about postmodernity; Sick Jokes: - Demonstrate knowledge of the cultural contexts in which these texts were composed, published and consumed; Postmodernity - Locate, process, and analyse information from a variety of sources; & English - Engage in abstract and analytical thinking, and in the synthesis of ideas; LEL021B05 Literature - Clearly demonstrate independent critical thought.
+After successful completion of this module, students will be able to: - Demonstrate knowledge of a range of literary texts associated with the modernist period; - Demonstrate knowledge of the cultural contexts in which these texts were composed, published and consumed; Broken Images: - Locate, process, and analyse information from a variety of sources; Anglophone - Engage in abstract and analytical thinking, and in the synthesis of ideas; LEL018B05 Modernism - Clearly demonstrate independent critical thought. -Knowledge of English-language literary texts associated with the Enlightenment, and of the cultural contexts in which these texts were composed, published, and consumed -Skills necessary to generate ideas relating to the Enlightenment, to seek out information from appropriate sources to test / refine / substantiate those ideas, and to engage in abstract and analytical thought (Programme Level Outcomes 2.1, 2.2, 2.4, 3.1); -Ability to synthesise complex ideas in their historical development (the state, the mind, modern urban society, philosophy of science, aesthetics, democratic reform, social inclusivity, gender, etc.), and to analyse texts of different literary registers (political, scientific, philosophical, and psychological discourse; drama; fiction; satiric verse; etc), [Programme Level Outcomes 1.3, 2.1, 3.1, 5.2]; Legacies of the -Ability to communicate in sophisticated academic English, and to use IT where appropriate in research, written LEL021B05 Enlightenment work, and presentations (Programme Level Outcomes 5.4, 4.1).
 After successful completion of this module, students will be able to: - analyze the cultural contexts of a wide variety of texts - apply theoretical concepts to new works - make connections between works across a wide spectrum of context and periods World Literatures in - produce independent, critical pieces using theory applied to new texts within a limited time LEL019B05 English - identify new areas for research and construct original, convincing arguments using a theoretical framework.
-LELoo7Bo5 After successful completion of this module, students will be able to - read and understand a Shakespearean play text, - understand the process by which a play becomes produced: experience various aspects of that process including developing a concept, acting, and design, - become a more critical audience member, - become acquainted with a variety of genres of dramatic literature, Shakespeare in - analyse the various parts of any theatre piece, Stratford - converse about Shakespeare's theatre and stagecraft
+LEL007B05 After successful completion of this module, students will be able to - read and understand a Shakespearean play text, Shakespeare in - understand the process by which a play becomes produced: experience various aspects of that process Stratford including developing a concept, acting, and design,

-Controversy and Students will have sufficient knowledge and understanding of various literary traditions and their development in Dispute in Medieval England in order to 1) contextualise the texts under investigation 2) evaluate a range of primary and Medieval secondary sources critically and systematically.
+- become a more critical audience member, - become acquainted with a variety of genres of dramatic literature, - analyse the various parts of any theatre piece, - converse about Shakespeare's theatre and stagecraft Controversy and Students will have sufficient knowledge and understanding of various literary traditions and their development in Dispute in Medieval England in order to 1) contextualise the texts under investigation 2) evaluate a range of primary and Medieval secondary sources critically and systematically.
 They will also be able to conduct research on a topic related to the English controversy and dispute in the Middle Ages.
 LEO021B05 Literature Pirates and Poets: Students will have sufficient understanding of Viking culture and its interface with the British Isles.
-They will be able Viking to 1) critically evaluate selected Anglo-Saxon, Irish, and Old Norse texts that reflect a wide range of Viking encounters LEO014B05 Encounters and their consequences in Northwest Europe and 2) conduct research on topics related to the course.
+They will be able Viking to 1) critically evaluate selected Anglo-Saxon, Irish, and Old Norse texts that reflect a wide range of Viking LEO014B05 Encounters encounters and their consequences in Northwest Europe and 2) conduct research on topics related to the course.